-We need a safe and secure work and business environments, but the increasing incidents of cybersecurity breaches is fuelling serious concerns around malicious cyber activity worldwide.
+We need safe and secure work and business environments, but the increasing incidents of cybersecurity breaches are fuelling serious concerns around malicious cyber activity worldwide.
 Cybercriminals are making past extremely secure systems with their damaging tactics, techniques, and procedures (TTP).
-With the deep and rapid proliferation of digital, surge in the amount of business data, and the dearth of trained cybersecurity talent, the importance of cybersecurity training is now paramount.
+With the deep and rapid proliferation of digital, the surge in the amount of business data, and the dearth of trained cybersecurity talent, the importance of cybersecurity training is now paramount.

 There is a pressing need to build proactive intruder detection and incident response systems with efficient cybersecurity talent like network security experts to back them up.
 It is estimated that around 67% of breaches are the result of social attacks like phishing, compromised emails, etc.

 A comprehensive and modernized approach to cybersecurity training for your organization can reduce the concern to a great extent.
 It will not only help you encourage cybersecurity skilling but also develop a proactive culture for dealing with cyber threats.

 This blog is a great starting point for creating a successful cybersecurity training program for your organization.